This programme is only available to Home applicants.

 This programme is specifically focused on employability, ensuring that students are able to use workplace experiences to inform their studies throughout each module.
 Explicit outcomes include the creation of digital portfolios, through which students can demonstrate their understanding of key skills, theories and methodologies for use at interview and to secure career progression.

-After successful completion of this programmeme, students are welcome to continue studying with us onto our BA (Hons) Leadership and Management Skills for the Workplace programme.
+After successful completion of this programme, students are welcome to continue studying with us onto our BSc (Hons) Applied Computing Level 5 and 6.

 This is a flexible full-time course that continues throughout the calendar year.
 As a result, a delivery pattern has been specifically designed to enable students to continue with other life and work commitments alongside their studies.